CanRenew Community Restoration Grant

 Objective

-Projects will address a range of community needs, including economic development, public health, violence prevention, youth development, and civil legal aid.
+Projects address a range of community needs, including economic development, public health, violence prevention, youth development, and civil legal aid.

 Eligible organizations